GSOC-Innovators-Club/GSoC-Innovators-Club-26/README.md

 - **Dynamic UI Elements**: Text content and floating cards in the hero section fade out smoothly as the scroll animation progresses.
 - **About Us Section**: Informative cards with statistics and custom purple-themed icons.
 - **Events Section**: Clean and modern display of upcoming events and challenges.
+- **Team Page**: A dedicated page showcasing the team members, grouped by department.
+- **Events Page**: A full page displaying past and upcoming events in a vertical timeline.
+- **Client-Side Routing**: Seamless navigation between pages using React Router.
 - **Responsive Design**: Fully responsive layout that adapts to different screen sizes.

 ## 🛠️ Tech Stack